 However, it is also impossible to ignore McDonnell’s ignoble role in the far more momentous political movements around the abolition of the slavery.
 McDonnell had become wealthy off the back of the sugar and coffee trade of the Caribbean, and had returned to London to advocate and lobby on the behalf of plantation owners, men like Sir John Gladstone (father of the future Prime Minister William Gladstone) who had never set foot on their massive plantations, but who extracted great wealth from them.
 The pathetic arguments put forward by McDonnell in his book of 1825 defending the use of slave labour in the Caribbean were used again when he addressed both houses of Parliament on the issue of the “West India question” in 1830.

-McDonnell’s wealth and comfortable job allowed him to indulge his genius for chess and make history in the game but his efforts on behalf of the plantation owners could not stem the tides of history.
-The 1823 slave uprising in Demerara that McDonnell wrote about was followed by a number of other rebellions, most notably the Jamaican Slave revolt of Christmas 1831 in which as many as 60,000 Jamaican slaves rebelled against the planter class.
-As in Demerara, the reprisals by the plantation owners were brutal and as many as 500 enslaved people were killed, and over 300 were executed after the end of the uprising.
+McDonnell’s wealth and comfortable job, built on the back of slave labour, allowed him to indulge his talent for chess and may have helped him make history in the game, but his efforts on behalf of the plantation owners could not stem the tides of history.
+The 1823 slave uprising in Demerara that McDonnell wrote about was followed by a number of other rebellions, most notably the Jamaican Slave revolt of Christmas 1831 in which as many as 60,000 people enslaved in Jamaica rebelled against the planter class.
+As in Demerara, the reprisals by the plantation owners were brutal and as many as 500 enslaved people were killed, and over 300 further were executed after the end of the uprising.

 While McDonnell was playing La Bourdonnais in 1834, the Slavery Abolition Act was being passed in Parliament.
 As for men like Sir John Gladstone, they could see the writing on the wall but made sure to use people like McDonnell to lobby intensively for massive compensation due to the loss of their “property”.
-Gladstone alone received almost £107,000 for the loss of slaves through the abolition bill.
+In this McDonnell was successful, as an example Gladstone alone received almost £107,000 for the loss of slaves through the abolition bill.
 In modern day sums this equates to approximately £83 million.
-He would later re-staff his plantations with indentured servants from India.
+He would later re-staff his plantations with indentured servants from India who continued to endure terrible conditions.

 Alexander McDonnell, a fine chess player, with a fair claim to being a World Champion, but someone who did his utmost on behalf of wealthy and unscrupulous plantation owners to impede the abolition of slavery within the British Empire.